quist00/carpentries.org/_posts/2022/05/2022-05-05-workbench-beta.md

 the lessons, we end up with a situation where it's difficult to attribute credit to lesson authors because there are commits that have nothing to do with the lesson content (e.g. changes to CSS or Makefiles).
-Moreover, R-based lessons created before 2020 contained rendred content, which increased repository sizes by ~100MB in some cases.
+Moreover, R-based lessons created before 2020 contained rendered content, which increased repository sizes by ~100MB in some cases.
 To address these challenges, the [lesson transition tool][lesson-transition] cleans the commit history of everything but the lesson content.